arssher/conf/readme.txt

   .bashrc

 Mint shorcuts conf:
-  Place new shorctcuts to dconf-settings-template.conf
+  Place new shorctcuts to dconf-settings-template.conf, then run ydisk_to_machine.sh, it will install them on the system

 "to disk" scripts are not updated and perhaps should be eventually removed.